-The Fund has entered into a management agreement (the "Management Agreement") with BlackRock.
-Under the Management Agreement, BlackRock receives for its services to the Fund a fee at the annual rate of 0.75% of the Fund's average daily net assets.
+Each Fund has entered into a management agreement (the "Management Agreement") with BlackRock.
+Under the Management Agreement, BlackRock receives for its services to each Fund a fee as a percentage of each Fund's average daily net assets.
+For the fiscal year ended September 30, 2014, the aggregate management fees, net of any applicable waivers, paid by each Fund to BlackRock as a percentage of each Fund's average daily net assets were: